 - High levels of LDL cholesterol and low levels of HDL cholesterol are risk factors for atherosclerosis.

 - Research has shown that lowering LDL cholesterol reduces the risk of heart attacks, strokes, and peripheral artery disease.

-- The National Institute of Health, the American Heart Association and the American College of Cardiology publish guidelines to help physicians and patients with this risk reduction for heart attack and stroke.
+- The National Institute of Health, the American Heart Association, and the American College of Cardiology publish guidelines to help physicians and patients with this risk reduction for heart attack, stroke, and peripheral artery disease.

-- Factors that affect blood cholesterol levels include diet, body weight, exercise, age and gender, diabetes, heredity, and other causes including underlying medical conditions.
+- Factors that affect blood cholesterol levels include diet, body weight, exercise, age and gender, diabetes, heredity, and underlying medical conditions.

 - Guidelines recommend that cholesterol screening occur every 5 years after age 20.
 Should elevated cholesterol levels be found, testing may need to occur more frequently.

 - Patients with cardiovascular disease, type 2 diabetes, LDL cholesterol levels greater 190 mg/dL, and those with a 10-year heart disease risk of greater than 7.5% would benefit from moderate- to high-intensity statin therapy.

 - Cholesterol-lowering statin medications decrease the risk of heart disease.

 Next: What is cholesterol?